media-code/workspace/README.md

 composer lint -- --dirty
 ```

-If you don't want Workspace to install composer scripts for you, please remove or edit `Aliases::class` in the package config.
+**_NOTE:_** If you don't want Workspace to install composer scripts for you, please remove or edit `Aliases::class` in the package config.

 ## Integrating with your editor

 So far we've got composer scripts & CI workflows to run all your linting, fixing & static analysis.

-Let's take it one step further & make sure your IDE seamlessly apply all the same rules.
+Let's bridge the gap & make sure your IDE seamlessly applies all the same rules.

 ```bash
 php artisan workspace:integrate